ISCOM

 Immune stimulating complexes (ISCOMs) are spherical open cage-like structures (typically 40 nm in diameter) that are spontaneously formed when mixing together cholesterol, phospholipids and Quillaja saponins under a specific stoichiometry.
 The complex displays immune stimulating properties and is thus mainly used as a vaccine adjuvant in order to induce a stronger immune response and longer protection.
 A specific adjuvant based on ISCOM technology is Matrix-M.

+Some experimentally solved structures of ISCOMs can be seen in Pedersen et al. (2012).

 History

 ISCOM technology was invented in 1982 by Professor Bror Morein at the Swedish University of Agricultural Sciences in Uppsala.
 The key components of ISCOMs are the Quillaja saponins, which are derived from the bark of the Chilean soap-bark tree Quillaja saponaria Molina.
 Quillaja saponins are well known for their ability to activate the immune system.
 It is also known that saponins in general can have toxic side-effects, including the induction of haemolysis.
 However, when Quillaia saponins, cholesterol and phospholipids are mixed under the specific stoichiometry that forms ISCOMs, this haemolytic activity is practically eliminated, while the adjuvant activity is retained.